-Key management personnel of the Company review the capital structure on a quarterly basis.
+Key management personnel of the Group review the capital structure on a quarterly basis.
 As part of this review, the key management personnel consider the cost of capital and the risks associated with each class of capital.
-Based on recommendations of the key management personnel, in order to balance the overall capital structure, the Company may adjust the amount of dividends paid to shareholders, the number of new shares issued or repurchased, and/or the amount of new debt issued or existing debt redeemed.
+Based on recommendations of the key management personnel, in order to balance the overall capital structure, the Group may adjust the amount of dividends paid to shareholders, the number of new shares issued or repurchased, and/or the amount of new debt issued or existing debt redeemed.

-22. FINANCIAL INSTRUMENTS
+23. FINANCIAL INSTRUMENTS

 a.
-Financial instruments that are not measured at fair value
+Financial instruments not measured at fair value

-The management of the Company considers that the carrying amounts of financial assets and liabilities that are not measured at fair value approximate its fair value or its fair value cannot be reliably measured.
+The management of the Group considers that the carrying amounts of financial assets and liabilities not measured at fair value approximate its fair value or its fair value cannot be reliably measured.